Listen to this article:

-It is important for moms to understand how supplementing with formula works in order to ensure that it is done both safely and protects mom’s milk supply, if her goal is to continue to provide breast milk.
+Moms need to understand how supplementing with formula works to ensure that it is done both safely and protects the mom’s milk supply, if her goal is to continue to provide breast milk.

 Early Supplementation of Formula

-Experts agree that it is best to wait as long as possible before introducing formula supplementation in order to establish a full milk supply.
-Generally, the mother’s supply is established around 2 months.
-In some cases, however, waiting to supplement may not be an option or it may not be the mother’s preference.
+Experts agree that it is best to wait as long as possible before introducing a nursing supplementer in order to establish a full milk supply.
+Generally, the mother’s supply is established around two months.
+However, in some cases, waiting to supplement may not be an option, or it may not be the mother’s preference.